justin8ty/born2beroot/README.md

 ## Install VM

-Folder should be in sgoinfre
+Folder should be in sgoinfre.

-Set memory to 1024 MB
+Set memory to 1024 MB.

-Set storage to 12GB, or 30GB for bonus
+Set storage to 12GB, or 30GB for bonus.

 ## Install Debian